 Fortunately, you can find out what kind of plastic a product is made from by looking at the recycling code on the bottom.
 In the States, all plastics are classified into 7 groups, which are designated by a number.

 Since I have a PhD in exposure science (basically, what chemicals we’re exposed to and how they affect our health), I want to help moms protect their families and themselves from toxic chemicals.
-That’s why I’ve got this list of which plastic numbers are safe (and which to avoid).
+That’s why I’ve got this list that shows safe plastic numbers (and which to avoid).

 Why plastic can be dangerous